QuantumStar/colmarAcademy/README.md

 # colmarAcademy

-Capstone project for Codecademy Ready 'Colmar Academy'.
+This is the capstone project for the Codecademy Ready Front-End Developer program.

+Designed by Wesley Swafford

+'Colmar Academy'